-- Any area of Business may be chosen if it meets the other conditions below. - (2) A minimum of ★12 credits in one area is required. - (3) Courses eligible are any in the Faculty of Business at the 300- or 400-level beyond the primary core - (4) An area is defined as - a. any group of courses with the same course prefix, i.e., ACCTG, FIN, MARK.
-ORG A. or - any group of courses designated as International Business courses (eligible courses listed in §54.2.12), or - c. any group of courses approved by a Department as sufficient to constitute a minor within a major area of study.
+- (1) Any area of Business may be chosen if it meets the conditions below. - (2) A minimum of ★12 credits in one area is required. - (3) Courses eligible are any in the Faculty of Business at the 300- or 400-level beyond the primary core - (4) An area is defined as - a. any group of courses with the same course prefix, i.e., ACCTG, FIN, MARK, ORG A, or - any group of courses designated as International Business courses (eligible courses listed in §64.2.12), or - c. any group of courses approved by a Department as sufficient to constitute a minor within a major area of study.
 For Department approved minors under this definition, students should consult the description of the major. - (5) Individual study courses (in the Faculty of Business) numbered 495, and special topics courses (in the Faculty of Business) numbered 488 are acceptable as coursework toward the relevant minor. - (6) Courses required to be taken by a student to fulfill major requirements will not normally be permitted to be used to satisfy requirements of a minor.
-Exceptions exist where explicitly permitted in the descriptions of the major. - (7) Minors are not available outside the Faculty of Business.
+Exceptions exist where explicitly permitted in the descriptions of the major.

+(7) Minors are not available outside the Faculty of Business, with the exception of a Minor in Computing Science available to students in the Management Information Systems Major.
 However, students are strongly urged to consider coursework outside the Faculty of Business as complementary to their Business studies.
 A considerable advantage may be obtained by the disciplined study of advanced material in other Faculties.
 Students should study the Arts and Science Faculty sections of the Calendar for advice on constructing such programs of study.